sonic-net/SONiC/doc/bfd/BFD HW Offload for BGP session HLD.md

 sonic@sonic:$ docker exec -it bgp bash root@sonic# /usr/lib/frr/bfdd --dplaneaddr ipv4c:127.0.0.1
 ```
+The logic for starting frr/bfdd with different parameters is outside the scope of this document.

 ## 3.3 create bfd session from vtysh cli
 ```
 sonic@sonic:/var/tmp$ docker exec -it bgp bash